 For the best experience, drive into Thai Town through its west entrance on Hollywood Boulevard and Western Avenue, where you’ll be greeted by 16-foot-tall twin statues of a mythical half-lion, half-human creature.
 On Wednesday and Saturday mornings, Buddhist monks wander the streets in orange robes, but the very best day to visit Thai Town is on the first Saturday in April.
 On this day, the Songkran Festival attracts tens of thousands of visitors with a parade, handmade goods, food, and entertainment — all to celebrate the Thai New Year.

 Thai Town is located in east Hollywood, just north of Little Armenia.

-This neighborhood, located on a few blocks along Fairfax Avenue, is LA’s historic heart of Jewish culture, although recent years have also made it an important hub for streetwear.
+In this neighborhood, located on a few blocks along Fairfax Avenue, you’ll find the heart of LA’s Jewish community, although recent years have also transformed the area into an important hub for streetwear.
 Here, kosher restaurants like Canter’s serve as the backdrop for pedestrians who stroll past in Yeezys.
-Stop in at Canter’s for pastrami sandwiches or matzo ball soup, then take a walk through the rest of the neighborhood to soak in the traditional markets and restaurants alongside trendy brands and pop-up stores.
+Stop in at Canter’s for pastrami sandwiches or matzo ball soup, then take a walk through the rest of the neighborhood to soak in the traditional markets alongside trendy pop-up stores.

 Since the streetwear scene hit Fairfax Avenue, a few Jewish establishments have moved about four miles away to the Pico-Robertson area.
 There, you’ll find restaurants like the Milky Way, which was owned by Leah Adler — Steven Spielberg’s mother — until she passed away in 2017.